9.8 Complaint Resolution

 • Violence against Community Members (Section 9.6) not based on an individual’s protected class

-While non-MIT community members may not file a Complaint, the Institute Discrimination and Harassment Response office may file an Administrative Complaint (defined below) for allegations brought by a non-MIT community member that an MIT faculty member, staff member, or postdoctoral scholar violated one or more Conduct Policies.
+Non-MIT community members may not file a Complaint against a faculty member, staff member, or postdoctoral scholar, but the Institute Discrimination and Harassment Response office ("IDHR") may file an Administrative Complaint (defined below) for allegations brought by a non-MIT community member that an MIT faculty member, staff member, or postdoctoral scholar violated one or more Conduct Policies.

-This process does not apply to complaints about academic decisions (such as grade appeals, thesis issues, or authorship issues), allegations of research or academic misconduct, and to any other allegations where other internal complaint handling procedures have been established by MIT.
-This policy also does not apply to reviews of conduct where a Complaint has not been filed, such as a review initiated by manager or supervisor.
+This process does not apply to concerns that are raised about academic decisions (such as grade appeals, thesis issues, or authorship issues), allegations of research or academic misconduct, or to any other allegations where other internal complaint handling procedures have been established by MIT.
+This process also does not apply to reviews of conduct where a Complaint has not been filed, such as a review initiated by a manager or supervisor.

-For any complaint made against an MIT faculty member, staff member, or postdoctoral scholar that does not allege violation of a Conduct Policy, MIT will determine the process for review of the complaint on a case-by-case basis.
-In any formal investigation, the steps in Section 9.8.4.2 are usually followed.
+For any Complaint made against an MIT faculty member, staff member, or postdoctoral scholar that does not allege a violation of a Conduct Policy, MIT will determine the process for review of the Complaint on a case-by-case basis.
+In any formal investigation involving faculty, staff, or postdoctoral scholar Respondents, the steps in Section 9.8.5.2 are usually followed.

-Procedures for reporting Discrimination and Discriminatory Harassment, including sexual misconduct, intimate partner violence, and stalking, are available on the Institute Discrimination & Harassment website.
+Procedures for reporting Discrimination and Discriminatory Harassment, including sexual misconduct, intimate partner violence, and stalking, are available on the IDHR website.
 Information on formal complaint processes can also be found on the IDHR website.

 9.8.2 Definitions

-• Administrative Complaint: A Complaint filed by the Institute Discrimination and Harassment Response office where a concern is raised by a non-MIT community member or by an MIT community member who does not want to be a Complainant, and where, in the judgment of the Institute Discrimination and Harassment Response office, the concern warrants investigation.
+• Administrative Complaint: (i) a Complaint filed by IDHR where a concern is raised by a non-MIT community member or by an MIT community member who does not want to be a Complainant, and where, in the judgment of IDHR, the concern warrants investigation; or (ii) a Complaint filed by an administrative office falling under the Chancellor (e.g., the Division of Student Life) against a student where an MIT community member or non-community member does not want to be a Complainant, and where, in the judgment of that administrative office, the concern warrants resolution through this complaint resolution process.
+A single Administrative Complaint may be based on multiple consolidated reports about an incident.

-• Respondent: The MIT faculty member, staff member, or postdoctoral scholar who is alleged to have violated one of the Conduct Policies.
+• Respondent: The individual who is alleged to have violated one of the Conduct Policies.

 • Faculty Panel: A panel of three tenured faculty members who determine whether there is a violation of a Conduct Policy when the Respondent is a faculty member, a senior research scientist, senior research engineer, or senior research associate.
-The three faculty members serving on a particular Faculty Panel are selected by the Associate Provost.
+The three faculty members serving on a particular Faculty Panel are selected by the Vice Provost for Faculty.

 9.8.3 Informal Options for Resolving Complaints

-At any time, either the Complainant or the Respondent may end any attempt at informal resolution of a Complaint, in which case the formal investigation process begins or resumes under Section 9.8.4.
-The IDHR office may also decide that a Complaint needs to be formally investigated even if both Complainant and the Respondent wish to resolve the matter informally.
+At any time, either the Complainant or the Respondent may end any attempt at informal resolution of a Complaint, in which case the relevant formal complaint resolution process begins or resumes under Section 9.8.4 or Section 9.8.5.
+IDHR, Human Resources, or COD/OSCCS may also decide that a Complaint needs to be formally resolved even if both the Complainant and the Respondent wish to resolve the matter informally.

-See the IDHR website or HR website for more information.
+See the IDHR website or Human Resources website for more information.

-9.8.4.1 Filing and Initial Assessment of a Complaint
+9.8.5.1 Filing and Initial Assessment of a Complaint Against Faculty, Staff, and Postdoctoral Scholar Respondents

-Any member of the MIT community may file a Complaint online or with the Institute Discrimination and Harassment Response Office (IDHR) to initiate an investigation of an alleged violation of a Conduct Policy.
+Any member of the MIT community may file a Complaint against a faculty member, staff member, or postdoctoral scholar online or with IDHR to initiate an investigation of an alleged violation of a Conduct Policy.

-When a Complaint is filed, the IDHR does an initial assessment of the Complaint to determine whether the behavior would violate a Conduct Policy, assuming for purposes of this analysis that the factual allegations contained in the Complaint are true.
-If the IDHR determines that:
+When a Complaint is filed against a faculty member, staff member, or postdoctoral scholar, IDHR does an initial assessment of the Complaint to determine whether the behavior would violate a Conduct Policy, assuming for purposes of this analysis that the factual allegations contained in the Complaint are true.
+If IDHR determines that:

-• The Complaint does not state a violation of a Conduct Policy, the IDHR closes the Complaint.
+• The Complaint does not state a violation of a Conduct Policy, IDHR closes the Complaint.

 • The Complaint states a violation of a Conduct Policy in the category of Other Inappropriate Conduct (see Section 9.8.1), the Complaint is referred to the Human Resources office to begin an investigation or attempt informal resolution.

-The IDHR will inform the Complainant of its initial assessment decision.
-The IDHR’s initial assessment decision is final and cannot be appealed.
+IDHR will inform the Complainant of its initial assessment decision.
+IDHR’s initial assessment decision is final and cannot be appealed.

-The formal Investigation Process includes the following steps:
+The formal Investigation Process involving Complaints against faculty, staff, and postdoctoral scholar Respondents includes the following steps:

 • The Complainant and Respondent are notified in writing of the name of the investigator, the nature of the allegations, and a summary of the process that will be followed.
 A copy of the written notification is also provided to the Respondent’s supervisor or manager.